Placement Testing FAQs

 What accommodations are provided for students with disabilities?

 If you have a documented hearing, learning, physical, psychological, and/or visual disability that will prevent you from taking the test under standard conditions, you may request reasonable accommodations.
-For more information, contact the Coordinator of Disability Services at (864) 646-1564.
+For more information, contact the Accessibility Resource Center (864) 646-1564.

 How can I get my test scores sent to another institution?